coderefinery/github-without-command-line/_episodes/03-contributing.md

 - After we click "Propose file change" we are taken to this form:
 <img src="{{ site.baseurl }}/img/contributing/pull-request-form.png" width="400px" style="border:2px solid #000000;">

-- In there we check the **source and target branch**, check the **file changes**, can edit the **title** and **description** of the "pull request" (change proposal)
+- In there we verify the **source and target branch**, verify the **file changes**, can edit the **title** and **description** of the "pull request" (change proposal)
 - After we have submitted the "pull request", one of our collaborators can review it
 - We can discuss and ask for changes before merging the changes "Merge pull request"

 > ## Discussion
 >
-> - Ideally it should not be the same person submitting and reviewing a change
+> - Ideally submitter and reviewer should be two different persons
 > - You can modify an open "pull request" by committing new changes to the branch
 > - Review is not only to assure quality but also to enhance learning and **knowledge transfer** within the group {: .discussion}